 Known as the Little Paris of North America, Montreal is a bilingual city that was once the economic capital of Canada.
-It was once the economic capital of Canada.
-The city was colonized by the French in the early years of its existence and is also known as the City of Design.
+The city was a French colony in the early years and is also known as the City of Design.
 Being a French-speaking region, the city has a rare North American style of architecture and culture that exudes a strong sense of humanity.
 What attractions are worth visiting when you come to Montreal in the summer?
 It's all organized in this article.

 Table of Content